 Meet Maddie, an African-American woman living with her family in New Hanover County.
 On paper, she is part of the American middle-class.
 She works in healthcare and her husband is a public servant.
 But with each episode, you’ll hear the reality of her every day from just making rent to overcoming systemic racism.
 And then the pandemic hits.
 This is a rare, unvarnished glimpse at one life.

-Maddie Speaks “The Beautiful Fight”
+Maddie Speaks “the Beautiful Fight”

 Maddie – an African-American woman living with her family in New Hanover County – is part of the American middle-class.
 But, as we talk, you’ll hear the reality of her every day from just making rent to overcoming systemic racism.
 The hope is these conversations will entertain and inform and give you another perspective to consider when you look at our community.

-Maddie Speaks “Zero Out”
+Maddie Speaks “zero Out”

 This episode is mostly about “getting by.”
 We talk about why Maddie decided to move her family from Wilmington to the county, affordable housing and how she stretches a buck.